lintonye/react-101-for-designers/react_house/react-101-for-designers-exercises.md

   - A. It's an expression.
   - B. It's an arrow function with one parameter "props".
   - C. It will be called by the code in styled-components.
-  - D. Its value is either "red", "blue" or any other color value.
+  - - D. Its value is either "red", "blue" or any other color value.

 ### 19. React developer tool

 ### 20. ES6 Class

-- Which of the following are valid components?
+- Which of the following are valid components (choose all that are valid)?
 {% highlight html %}
 // (A)
 const HouseA = <div>House</div>;